sovcharov/pizzaserver/README.md

   database = 'pizza';//db
 }

-Import db to you MySQL server from file in this repository: db/pizza.sql
+### Import db to you MySQL server from file in this repository: db/pizza.sql

-To install app:
+###To install app:

 git clone 'https://github.com/yahooserg/pizzaserver.git'
 npm install

 To start:
 ts-node pizza.ts

-Now you should able to run you browser and go to: http://yourhost.com:3339
+Now you should be able to run you browser and go to: http://yourhost.com:3339

 Remember: you server will run on port 3339, you can not change port otherwise your static Angular app won't work.
 If you wish to change the port number, you'll have to build angular app with different config, place built into static folder, then change port of this node app in config.